List of data deficient amphibians

-As of January 2022, the International Union for Conservation of Nature (IUCN) lists 1193 data deficient amphibian species.
-16% of all evaluated amphibian species are listed as data deficient.
+As of December 2025, the International Union for Conservation of Nature (IUCN) lists 896 data deficient amphibian species.
+11.1% of all evaluated amphibian species are listed as data deficient.

-No subpopulations of amphibians have been evaluated by the IUCN.

-This is a complete list of data deficient amphibian species and subspecies as evaluated by the IUCN.
+This is a complete list of data deficient amphibian species and subspecies as evaluated by the IUCN, last substantially updated February 2022.
 Where possible common names for taxa are given while links point to the scientific name used by the IUCN.